Adrian Heller MD (he/him)

 David Pare MD (he/him)

-David is an emergency physician who works at the Heart and Lung Institute in Quebec City.
+Dr. David Pare is an emergency physician who works at the Heart and Lung Institute in Quebec City.
 Besides his fellow with the Resuscitation Leadership Academy and his interest in Wilderness Medicine, he mainly focuses his time on acute cardiology care.
 He is co-director at ECG-u Course, editor for TopMU and finally actively teaching to residents at Laval University.
 Finally, his only conflict of interest that some might consider a real issue… is the fact he doesn’t own a cellphone and is absent from every social network!

 Elisha Targonsky MD (he/him)